 The inclusion of savings interest in the code reduces the personal allowance so you should check the amount of the savings interest included in your tax code.
-It is an estimate that HMRC are making of the interest you will receive usually based on the amount received in previous years, so if there have been changes, HMRC will not know unless you let them know.
+HMRC will be making an estimate of the interest you will receive usually based on the amount received in previous years, so if there have been changes, HMRC will not know unless you tell them.
 The tax-free amount is reduced or increased as necessary and this forms the basis of a tax code.